Hood (headgear): Etymology

 The word traces back to Old English hod "hood," from Proto-Germanic *hodaz (cf. Old Saxon, Old Frisian hod "hood," Middle Dutch hoet, Dutch hoed "hat," Old High German huot "helmet, hat, Gugel", German Hut "hat," Old Frisian hode "guard, protection"), from PIE *kadh- "cover".
-The modern spelling was developed in the 15th century to indicate a "long" vowel which is no longer pronounced as such.
+The modern spelling was developed in the 15th century to indicate a "long" vowel, which is no longer pronounced as such.

 History and description

 Historically, hoods were either similar to modern hoods, often forming part of a cloak or cape, or a separate form of headgear.
 Hoods with short capes, called chaperons in French, were extremely common in medieval Europe, and later evolved into big hats.
 Soft hoods were worn by men under hats.
 Hoods have also been used as part of uniforms for organizations such as the Ku Klux Klan.

-A hood to hide or control the wearer often covers the whole head, with the result that the wearer can see little or nothing, like a blindfold, or it can be to prevent identification of the wearer.
+A hood to hide or control the wearer often covers the whole head so that the wearer can see little or nothing, like a blindfold, or it can be used to prevent the wearer's identification.
 It may be used on or by a person who has been arrested or kidnapped, or about to suffer judicial execution; this practice is known as hooding.
 The hood may be simply a bag; it may be intended to be, and/or experienced as, humiliating (see hood event).

 Traditional women's hoods varied from close-fitting, soft headgear (e.g. snood) to stiffened, structured hoods (e.g. gable hood) or very large coverings made of material over a frame which fashionable women wore over towering wigs or hairstyles to protect them from the elements (e.g. calash).

-Today, fashion hoods are generally soft headcoverings which form part of a larger garment (e.g. an overcoat, shirt or cloak; an exception is a rain hood which is not part of a larger garment).
+Today, fashion hoods are generally soft headcoverings that form part of a larger garment (e.g., an overcoat, shirt, or cloak; an exception is a rain hood, which is not part of a larger garment).
 They can be pulled up over the head when needed, or left to hang down the back when not.
-They may also be detachable to turn a winter overcoat into a summer one, or may be designed to be folded or rolled into a small pocket in the neck of the garment when not in use.
-A familiar type of soft and smooth fashion hood is the visored bubble rainhood, which consists of a 3-sectioned bucket-style bubble hood with its 2 side sections extending frontwards towards the front center of the neck.
-The distinguishing feature is a curvy, wavy swerve U-bowl shaped duckbill pouf visor, which serves as a shield to guard the eyes, so that rain water or snow does not get in contact with the face.
-The rainhood visor is sometimes flipped slightly upwards, or cupped upwards into a pouf; the outermost swoop curve may then dip downwards towards the wearer’s eyes for added protection.
+They may also be detachable, turning a winter overcoat into a summer one, or designed to be folded or rolled into a small pocket in the garment's neck when not in use.
+A familiar type of soft, smooth fashion hood is the visored bubble rainhood, which consists of a 3-section bucket-style bubble hood with its 2 side sections extending forward toward the center of the neck.
+The distinguishing feature is a curvy, wavy, U-bowl-shaped duckbill pouf visor, which serves as a shield to protect the eyes, so that rainwater or snow does not come into contact with the face.
+The rainhood visor is sometimes flipped slightly upwards, or cupped upwards into a pouf; the outermost swoop curve may then dip downwards towards the wearer's eyes for added protection.
 Small clips are affixed to the sides along the hood next to the visor to help it keep its pouffed shape.